This easy, make-ahead recipe is everything we love about the classic egg, but in the form of a light meal!

 My favorite way to eat this spread is as an open-faced sandwich.
 I like to toast whole grain bread until it’s crunchy, add a thick layer of the egg mixture, and then top with chopped avocado.
 A side of vine-ripened tomatoes rounds out a light meal.
 As an option, enjoy alongside your favorite seasonal greens or roasted asparagus.
 For a light summer meal, stuff it in a hollowed-out tomato and sprinkle with some crisp bacon.
 And finally, for a delicious seasonal hors d’oeuvre, serve as bruschetta with some diced tomato on top…and maybe some more of that bacon.
 Bacon and eggs are a match made in heaven, right? 😇

 - 6 hard-boiled eggs

-- 2 tablespoons plain Greek yogurt (I typically use 2% Chobani)
+- 2 tablespoons plain Greek yogurt (non-fat or 2% both work well)

 - 2 tablespoons mayonnaise